Ohau is an amazingly beautiful spot, both the lakefront Ohau Lodge and the spectacular Ohau Ski field above.

-SNOWACTION dropped in on opening weekend last week when other bigger and better known areas were still not open after a fairly slow start to the Kiwi ski season in 2017.
+We dropped in on opening weekend in 2017 when other bigger and better known areas were still not open after a fairly slow start to the Kiwi ski season then.

 Ohau owner Mike Neilsen installed top-to-bottom snowmaking of a few years back, helped by a contribution from the US Ski Team who like to train there, and he had pulled the pin on opening for the weekend based on that regardless of how much they got from the storm.
 For a small family run business like Ohau opening day is critical – they have to gear up over 50 lodge and mountain staff, so getting it wrong could be financially disastrous.